Do I need an attorney who is experienced in military divorce?

 I need a military divorce expert.
 Can you provide assistance to my local attorney as co-counsel and/or testify as an expert witness if necessary?

-I am perplexed by all of the rules regarding military retirements.
 Should I consider hiring an attorney who has specialized knowledge in military pension division?

 Our attorneys have considerable experience in preparing military pension division orders that will be honored by DFAS.
 In addition, with the different rules for military pension division and SBP, each client’s case needs a specific and specialized attention to detail to ensure compliance with requirements under federal law.